Bubblegram imaging

-Bubblegram imaging is a technological device developed in 2012 by Dr. Alasdair Steven from NIAMS Laboratory of Structural Biology Research, in collaboration with Dr. Lindsay Black at the University of Maryland Medical School.
-Where the device or technique is used in research and medical fields in order to identify protein structures of viruses and bacteria.
-A three-dimensional computer reconstruction (computer animation, graphics, and virtual reality to capture such images) is also used to reconstruct the initial images of the specimens before they are destroyed.
+Bubblegram imaging is an imaging technique developed in 2012 by Alasdair Steven from NIAMS Laboratory of Structural Biology Research, in collaboration with Lindsay Black at the University of Maryland Medical School.
+The technique is used in research and medical fields in order to identify protein structures of viruses and bacteria.
+A three-dimensional computer reconstruction (computer animation, graphics, and virtual reality to capture such images) is also used to reconstruct the initial images of the specimens.

-High exposure of X-ray crystallography (beams of X-rays being aimed into different directions of the proteins/bacteria structure), radiation is utilized to see the structures of the bacteria.
-The structures are very sensitive to the radiation that destroys the virus or bacteria being analyzed.
-You need 3D computer reconstruction to capture the images of the layouts before they are damaged.
-Bubblegram imaging made it possible to identify several molecular cells, nucleic acids, and more by incorporating these two main components into one technique.
-It has helped further the understanding of how molecular structures interact with viruses to advance medicinal practices.
-It is important to see or identify certain viruses with bubblegram imaging to create vaccines or treatments for patients.
+In X-ray crystallography, where beams of X-rays being aimed into different directions of the proteins/bacteria structure, radiation is utilized to see the structures of the bacteria.
+The structures are sensitive to the radiation, and may be destroyed in the process of analysis.
+3D computer reconstruction is used to capture the images of the layouts before they are damaged.
+Bubblegram imaging is used to identify several molecular cells, nucleic acids, and more by incorporating these two main components into one technique.

-Evolution
+History

-Bubblegram imaging is a recent technique created to view the surfaces of specimens.
-The prior method used was Cryo-EM, and it also served the same purpose to identify the structures of bacteria, viruses, and proteins.
-Cryo-EM had some defects that couldn't fully capture the internal structures, as the structures were damaged with radiation before any images could be captured.
-So, this is where bubblegram imaging comes into the picture.
+Bubblegram imaging is a technique created to view the surfaces of specimens.
+Cryogenic electron microscopy (cryo-EM) has been used to achieve similar goals, as it is used to identify the structures of bacteria, viruses, and proteins.
+In some applications, cryo-EM cannot fully capture internal structures, as the structures may be damaged by radiation before any images are captured.

-Cryo-electron Microscopy (cryo-EM)
+Cryogenic electron microscopy

-Cryo-electron Microscopy (cryo-EM) is the initial technique that allowed scientists to image particles and structures on the surface of viruses.
+Cryogenic electron microscopy is the initial technique that allowed scientists to image particles and structures on the surface of viruses.
 An electron microscope is utilized so electrons illuminate the viruses or bacteria observed.
 The light is manipulated at different angles, and this creates multiple images of the bacterial structure.
 Radiation is emitted by the electrons since they are being shot at high speeds.
 However, this radiation damages the original structures.
 So, the researchers had to find alternatives so they could capture moments before the structures were disintegrated.

 How Bubblegram Imaging was created

-Bubblegram imaging replaced the cryo-EM in January 2012, as it displayed exact representations of the structures and cellular complexes.
+Bubblegram imaging was developed in January 2012 as an alternative to cryo-EM, as it displayed exact representations of the structures and cellular complexes.
 The researchers found that high radiation exposure made the internal structures of the specimens look like bubbles clumped up together.
-So, they named this technique after a bubblegram.
-A bubblegram is a block of glass or transparent plastic that has special engravings inside, that when you shift the block around you can see all the angles and details of whatever image has been printed.
+They named this technique after a bubblegram.
+A bubblegram is a block of glass or transparent plastic that has engravings inside, that when you shift the block around you can see all the angles and details of whatever image has been printed.
 The computer images help the researchers recognize and see 3 dimensional angles of the assembly of the objects, which is another characteristic similar to a bubblegram.